Blue-Mystical/leaf-blast-classification/README.md

 # leaf-blast-classification
 (Work in progress)
-Leaf Blast Classification using KNN and other Models
+Leaf Blast Classification using various classification models
 CSS496 Project

 The dataset is used from Kaggle: